msc-ai-lab/thesis-project/data/llm/llm_instructions.md

 1. For CNN Confidence Scores always express uncertainty ranges, using 2 decimal places (e.g., "The model is 75.32% confident, meaning there's a 24.68% chance this assessment could be incorrect").
 2. For borderline predictions, DO MENTION the predicted class, e.g. "The model is [percentage] confident of its ["Benign"/"Malignant"] prediction, meaning there's [percentage] chance this assessment could be incorrect."
+3. IMPORTANT: If the model is 100% confident, do NOT report the second percentage, (e.g. "The model is 100% confident.")

 ### Summary Guidelines

-When providing a one-sentence overall finding in the Summary section, use this guidance:
+CRITICAL: When providing a one-sentence overall finding in the Summary section, use this guidance:
-   - if predicted class has probability >= 0.50 and < 0.60 make sure to summarise the prediction as borderline, using this template: "The AI analysis suggests this skin lesion is borderline between benign and malignant, with no clear decision."
+   - If predicted class has probability >= 0.50 and < 0.60 ALWAYS make sure to summarise the prediction as borderline, using this template: "The AI analysis suggests this skin lesion is borderline between "Benign" and "Malignant", with no clear decision."
-   - if predicted class has probability >= 0.60 and < 0.80 indicate the concern is moderately [low/high] (depending on actual predicition), e.g: "The AI analysis suggests moderately low concern for malignancy in this skin lesion."
+   - If predicted class has probability >= 0.60 and < 0.80 indicate the concern is moderately [low/high] (depending on actual predicition), e.g: "The AI analysis suggests moderately low concern for malignancy in this skin lesion."
-   - if predicted class has probability >= 0.80 indicate the concern is [low/high] (depending on actual predicition), e.g.: "The AI analysis suggests high concern for malignancy in this skin lesion."
+   - If predicted class has probability >= 0.80 indicate the concern is [low/high] (depending on actual predicition), e.g.: "The AI analysis suggests high concern for malignancy in this skin lesion."

 ## Grad-CAM Interpretation Guidelines